 University, and a Bachelor of Music from the University of Illinois at Urbana-Champaign.

-Paul maintains an active performance and teaching schedule.
+Tucker maintains an active performance and teaching schedule.
 He has performed with the National Symphony Orchestra, and was guest clinician at the 2008 Taiwan Saxophone Summer Festival.
-Most recently, Paul recorded a CD of saxophone music by Neil Thornock, composition professor at Brigham Young University, which was just released on the Navona classical label.
+Most recently, Tucker recorded a CD of saxophone music by Neil Thornock, composition professor at Brigham Young University, which was just released on the Navona classical label.
 He also maintains an active private teaching studio in Northern Virginia.

 Competition, and semi-finalist in the 2008 Jean-Marie Londeix Concours in Bangkok, Thailand.
-Paul's teachers have included Jean Yves Fourmeau, Otis Murphy, Frederik Hemke and Debra Richtmeyer.
+Tucker's teachers have included Jean Yves Fourmeau, Otis Murphy, Frederik Hemke and Debra Richtmeyer.